Montreal to spend $30M for 60 km of bike paths this year | CBC News

 The city says the goal is to make it easier for motorists, cyclists and pedestrians to share the streets of Montreal.

-Despite calls for more bike lanes in Montréal-Nord, the plans for this year make no mention of the borough.
+Following calls for more bike lanes in Montréal-Nord, the plans include three bike paths:

 The city is urging Montrealers to check out its interactive map of the complete cycling network to better plan their travels.